30% OFF FLASH SALE on AVF Pro – HURRY! Sale Ends in:

 When working on the Textarea display, don't forget that by default it doesn't include any new line delimiters.
 If you need them, you should change the related option in the field settings or make the replacement in the code.

-Alternatively, you can use smart templates from the Advanced Views plugin, with automated template generation and built-in queries, which simplify the display task and take care of all the routine aspects.
+Alternatively, you can use smart templates from the Advanced Views framework, with automated template generation and built-in queries, which simplify the display task and take care of all the routine aspects.

 The text fields are stored in the post meta table, like other ACF fields.
 It means that we can filter by them, mastering post queries.
 While direct value comparison may not make much sense due to the free value formats, the part-match comparison using the 'Like' comparison option may do the trick.